Trump questions why U.S. Civil War had to happen

-In an interview that aired on Sirius XM satellite radio on Monday, Trump suggested that if Jackson had governed a little later than his 1829-1837 presidency, the American Civil War might have been averted.
-Trump also questioned why the bloody conflict had to happen.
+In an interview that aired on Sirius XM satellite radio on Monday, Trump suggested that if Jackson had governed a little later than his 1829-1837 terms, the American Civil War might have been averted.
+And Trump questioned why the bloody conflict had to happen.

 "Had Andrew Jackson been a little later, you wouldn't have had the Civil War.
 He was a very tough person, but he had a big heart," Trump told Sirius XM.
 He said that although Jackson was a "swashbuckler," after his wife died, Jackson visited her grave every day.

-It was not clear what Trump believed Jackson would have done to avert the 1861-65 conflict, which cost 620,000 lives.
+It was not clear what Trump believed Jackson would have done to avert the 1861-65 conflict.

-In a tweet later on Monday, Trump acknowledged that Jackson had died 16 years before the start of the war but said he "saw it coming and was angry.
-Would never have let it happen!"

 The events leading to the Civil War have been extensively researched, with slavery being one of the root causes.
 Slavery and its legacy have been a source of division in the United States since.